jhon-wickyyy/mini_project/number_guess_game/README.md

 2. Clone or download the project files.
 3. Open your terminal or command prompt.
 4. Navigate to the project directory.
-5. Follow the on-screen instructions to guess the number.

 ## Project Files